xablexa/maps-from-fiction/README.md

 Relevant code will be uploaded to this repository soon.
 In the meantime, email Axel at adb333 [at] cornell.edu for code or for any questions about the paper.

-*Note*: Two maps have been included in this dataset, but should be excluded: 32000002642652_00000033.jpg and 39015030849908_00000219.jpg
-These maps contain cartoons with a map in them, one of the edge cases we chose to exclude.

 Please cite this paper if you use any portion of the dataset:
 ```bibtex
 @article{10.63744@oYbvYsUA743D,